 All people have the fundamental right to be free from discrimination.
-This right is protected by a robust but incomplete patchwork of various civil rights laws that prohibit many forms of discriminatory conduct by federal, state, and local governments, as well as by private individuals, businesses, and other entities.
-Discrimination may be prohibited on the basis of age, gender, race, ethnicity, religion, disability, sexual orientation, gender identity, or other forms of group identity.
+Various civil rights laws protect this right.
+They prohibit many forms of discriminatory conduct.
+For example, discrimination may be prohibited on the basis of age, gender, race, ethnicity, religion, and disability.
+Antidiscrimination laws also cover sexual orientation, gender identity, or other forms of group identity.
 The effectiveness of antidiscrimination provisions often depends on policies or programs to provide equal opportunities to groups that have suffered or are suffering discrimination.
 Enforcement agencies, such as the Equal Employment Opportunity Commission, must be able to collect data on discriminatory practices in order to identify problems and develop remedies.

 Enforcing civil rights laws

-Government agencies should vigorously enforce the fundamental right of all people to be free from discrimination.
-Civil rights statutes should be enacted and implemented to assist in the elimination of practices that target specific groups and communities for discrimination and exploitation.
+The fundamental right of all people to be free from discrimination should be vigorously enforced.
+Policymakers should enact and implement civil rights statutes.
+They should eliminate practices that target specific groups for discrimination and exploitation.
 Data on discriminatory practices should be collected to identify problems and assist in developing effective remedies.

 Government agencies and entities should comply with all applicable federal, state, and local civil rights laws.
 State governments should waive their sovereign immunity to suits for damages under these laws to ensure that their own employees are protected to the same degree as other employees.

-Policies and programs that seek to redress past and current discrimination through active measures to ensure equal opportunity should be enacted and enforced.
+Policymakers should enact and enforce policies and programs that seek to redress past and current discrimination.
+They should ensure equal opportunity for all.

 Government agencies should conduct outreach to bilingual communities to educate and inform them about how to obtain enforcement of their civil rights.

-Government executives should nominate and appoint to civil rights enforcement or implementation positions only people who are committed to vigorous enforcement and meaningful implementation of such laws.
+When filling civil rights positions, the government should hire only people who are committed to vigorous enforcement and meaningful implementation of civil rights laws.

-Congress and state legislatures should be vigilant in monitoring administration of civil rights laws, consistent with their broad remedial purposes, and should amend civil rights laws as needed to restore important civil rights protections, which from time to time are diminished by unduly restrictive interpretations of such laws by the US Supreme Court and state supreme courts.
+Congress and state legislatures should be vigilant in monitoring administration of civil rights laws, consistent with their broad remedial purposes.
+They should amend civil rights laws as needed to restore essential protections that may have been weakened by the courts.